Post

 • Demo Page: https://chirpy.cotes.page/

-• The theme I’ve been using since switching blog themes in April 2022
+• The theme I’ve been using since switching in April 12022

-• Basic support for LaTeX syntax equation expressions based on MathJax
+• Built-in support for LaTeX syntax mathematical expressions based on MathJax

-• Basic support for diagram functionality based on Mermaid
+• Built-in support for diagram functionality based on Mermaid

 • Supports comment functionality through Disqus, Giscus, etc.